 2. Can I use Fluid Flux in my game if I purchase it?

 Take a look into the general unreal marketplace license.
 You can use it in your projects/games and release it in-store.
-However, you are not allowed to publish/sell the source code of the product.
+However, you are not allowed to publish/sell the product’s source code.
 If the Unreal Engine licensing model does not fit you, contact support so we can create a custom license to match your unique and specific requirements.

 • Creating a Fluid Flux required over three years of research and development.
-Typically, a system of this nature would cost the company at least $350 000.
+Typically, a system of this nature would cost the company at least 350,000 USD.
 The current price makes it a significant time and cost-saving solution for everyone.

-• The price of the Fluid Flux pack includes a subscription for all future updates and my support.
-This kind of system requires a lot of support, especially with ongoing engine updates.
+• This kind of system requires a lot of support, especially with ongoing engine updates.
 Since I have other products on my marketplace profile, my time is currently limited.
 I have already quit my regular job to focus entirely on developing and improving products.

 • The asset combines several significant features designed to work together, making your development process more accessible seamlessly.
 You no longer need to purchase multiple separate products and spend time integrating them.
 It includes a ripple solver simulation, shallow water fluid simulation, water surface rendering, ocean wave generator, buoyancy support, waterline effects, post-processing capabilities, coastline rendering, and even support for Niagara particles.
 I have handled all these aspects, so you don’t have to worry about them.